jiahao42/MIT-JOS/lab1/lab1-exercise8.md

 int	cprintf(const char *fmt, ...);
 int	vcprintf(const char *fmt, va_list);
 ```
-And as the comments above show,
+And as the comments above show, these functions are implemented in `lib/printfmt.c` and `lib/printf.c`.